vidulum/documentation/docs/wallets/keplr_ledger_guide.md

 It is ideal that you claim the staking rewards regularly in that you can either redelegate these rewards for a compound effect or do something else with it.

 To claim your CRO staking rewards, open the Keplr Browser Extension and click “Claim”.
 In this demo, we will go with “Average”.
-Now you can plug in your Ledger and open the Crypto.org Chain app on it, then click “Next” in the Browser Extension pop-up.
+Now you can plug in your Ledger and open the Vidulum Chain app on it, then click “Next” in the Browser Extension pop-up.
 The details will show and it will say “Waiting for Leder to Confirm'' at the bottom.

 <img src="./assets/keplr_wallet/s4-1.png" />
 <img src="./assets/keplr_wallet/s4-2.png" />